Jonathan-Gander/LineChartView/README.md

 - Display dots for each point/value on line
 - Enable/disable drag gesture
 - Enable/disable haptic feedback when drag on exact value
-- Use SwiftUI modifiers to custom chart (like background or frame size)
+- Use SwiftUI modifiers to customize chart (like background or frame size)

 ## Examples